High-calorie plant-based food does exist – and it goes beyond oil, sugar, and avocados.

 Calories: 190 calories, 2 tablespoons

-Lentils is one my favorite foods.
+Lentils are one of my favorite foods.
 It has so much fiber and protein – and it’s so easy to prepare.
-My favorite way to have them is in a lentil stew.
+My favorite way to have them is in lentil meatballs.

 Calories: 170 calories, 35 pieces

 Just like any nut, you can use peanuts as a snack, throw it into a salad, or top it on morning oats.